philthompson10/pyqtdeploy/doc/sysroot.rst

         the :option:`--quiet <pyqtdeploy-sysroot --quiet>` option was
         specified.

-        :param str message: is the message.
+        :param str message: the message.

     .. py:method:: run(*args, capture=False)

         An external command is run.
 The command's stdout can be optionally captured.

-        :param \*args: are the name of the command and its arguments.
+        :param \*args: the name of the command and its arguments.
         :param bool capture: ``True`` if the command's stdout should be captured and returned.
         :return: the stdout of the command if requested, otherwise ``None``.

+    .. py:method:: sdk_configure(platform_name)

+        This should be implemented to perform any SDK-specific configuration prior to installing the component.

+        :param str platform_name: the target platform name.

+    .. py:method:: sdk_deconfigure(platform_name)

+        This should be implemented to remove any SDK-specific configuration after to installing the component.

+        :param str platform_name: the target platform name.

+    .. py:attribute:: sysroot_dir

+        The full pathname of the system root directory.

     .. py:attribute:: target_arch_name